ibm-cloud-docs/hs-crypto/index.md

 ### Managing your encryption keys through key management service
 {: #manage-keys-dashboard}

 From the {{site.data.keyword.cloud_notm}} console, you can create new root keys or standard keys for data encryption, or you can import your existing keys.
-For more information about root keys and standard keys, see [Key management service components and concepts](/docs/hs-crypto?topic=hs-crypto-understand-concepts#key-management-concepts).

-This tutorial walks you through the procedure in the console.
-If you want to manage encryption keys using the key management API or CLI, check out [the API reference](/apidocs/hs-crypto){: external} and [the CLI reference](/docs/key-protect?topic=key-protect-cli-reference){: external}.
-{: note}

 #### Creating new keys
 {: #create-keys-dashboard}